-The application site is located within the defined settlement limits of Burry Port as delineated within the Adopted LDP and as such there is no in-principle objection to developing the site for residential use.
+The application site is located within the defined settlement limits of Burry Port as delineated within the Adopted LDP and therefore there is no in-principle objection to developing the site for residential use.

-The indicative plans submitted with the application depict that the application site can adequately accommodate up to 9 No dwellings with associated access, parking and amenity areas.
+The indicative plans submitted depict that the application site can adequately accommodate two modestly sized detached dwellings with associated access, parking and amenity areas.

 It is considered that there are no loss of amenity issues associated with the proposed development, whilst it is considered that the issues of concern and objection raised have adequately been addressed as part of the above appraisal.
+The proposed dwellings will be of a modest size and can be located an appropriate distance away from adjacent well established residential dwellings.